How it's made

-All the wool arrives to weavers in natural shades of white, cream, gray and brown.
+All the wool arrives to our artisan partners in natural shades of white, cream, gray and brown.
 For some designs these colors are left as-is, but most often the yarn is dyed in small batches to suit the colorful tastes of the weavers, or the color palette of the season.
 Some weaving families still use natural dyes, the knowledge of which is passed down from generation to generation.
 These dyes are concocted from a variety of plant, animal and mineral sources, such as nuts and flowers, cochineal bugs, and indigo.
 Most of these ingredients are part of their geography, they used to collect them in the fields near their homes, and they vary according to the seasons.
 Each season has its own color.
 Other families prefer the more vivid colors produced by aniline dyes.
 For either method, the yarn is boiled with the dye, a fixative (such as lime juice) is added, and then the skeins of colored yarn are hung to dry in the sun.

-MZ weavers use bi-peddle treadle looms and preparing the loom to weave is an intensive process unto itself.
+MZ artisan partners use bi-peddle treadle looms.
+Preparing the loom to weave is an intensive process unto itself.
 The cotton warp threads, which run lengthwise across the loom, have to be set to a specific width based on the size of the bag they are making.
 The yarn is the weft fiber that runs widthwise across the loom and is passed over and under the warp using a wooden shuttle to bring the design to life.
 A completed woven piece is called a tapete, or woolen tapestry.
 Most traditionally used as rugs, MZ utilizes these small tapetes to make into bags.

 Sewing + Leatherwork